Saavy Women Master Financial Security

 Women now comprise nearly half of the U.S. workforce, and they now earn a higher percentage of the bachelor’s and master’s degrees compared to men.
 So how come women’s average retirement plan balances are just 60 percent of men’s average balances?
 No, it’s not because there was just a great shoe sale!

 Several factors may play into women having lower average retirement plan balances:

-- Lower average salaries In 2010, the Bureau of Labor Statistics reported that the earnings ratio of women to men was 81 percent.
+- Lower average salaries The Bureau of Labor Statistics has reported that the earnings ratio of women to men was 81 percent.
 Lower wages may translate to lower contribution and match rates.

 - Tendency to select more conservative investments Generally speaking, conservative investments may result in lower long-term returns.

 - Employment breaks Not only do women take time off for maternity leave, they may take additional time away for child rearing, as well as the care of elderly parents.
 Most who take time off for care-giving duties do not continue to contribute to any kind of retirement plan.

 Combine the above factors with the fact that women usually live longer than men and, as a result, need an even bigger nest egg, and it’s not surprising that only 24 percent of women are very confident they will have enough money to take care of basic expenses in retirement.